Posted By : Threeland Travel / Festivals & Events Information

 The Thadingyut Festival also known as the Lighting Festival of Myanmar is held on the full moon day of the Myanmar Lunar month of Thadingyut.
 Thitin or thadin means Sila, a religious duty and kyut or gyut, to be freed or exonerated.
 Thadingyut is the seventh month of the Myanmar calendar and the end of the Buddhist Lent.
 Thadingyut festival lasts for three days: the day before the full moon day, the full moon day (when Buddha descends from heaven) and the day after the full moon day.
-So the Lighting Festival of Myanmar in 2018 falls from 12 October to 14 October.

 Thadingyut Festival is the celebration to welcome the Buddha’s descent from heaven after he preached the Abhidamma to his mother, Maya, who was reborn in heaven.
 When Lord Buddha descended from heaven, people who all over the country light candles to welcome back.
 As years passed by, it became a tradition and a festival.

 The busiest place for Lighting Festival is Shwedagon Pagoda and downtown in Yangon.
 Mandalay also holds the Festival around Kyauk Taw Gyi Pagoda because it coincides with the Pagoda Festival.

 Buddhists celebrate Thadin- gyut to welcome the Buddha and his disciples by enlightening and festooning the streets, houses and public buildings with colored electric bulbs or candles, which rep- resent those three stairways.
 At the pagodas, the royalty rubbed shoulders with the people in their offering of lights.
 Men of means would make “a thousand lights offering” not of paraffin candles, but of earthen cups filled with oil and ginned cotton wicks.
 Most of people use electric lights to illuminate.